lbcoutinho/learning-golang/README.md

 # Learning Golang

-This repository contains projects created during courses where I was learning Golang.
+This repository contains projects created during courses where I was studying Golang.

 ## cards
 The project implements some features from a deck of cards.